rjkviegas/skills-workshops/week-1/debugging_1/INSTRUCTIONS.md

 ## Starter (15 minutes)

-Use some buggy code of your own.
+Start debugging the app.
+Fix an easy bug.
 Demonstrate precisely the following two-part process to debug it:

 - Tighten the loop (find the _exact line_ the bug is coming from)
 - Get visibility (use `p` to inspect everything to help you home in on the exact line)